SwagBoy3000/AI-image-gen/README.md

-🎨 AI Image Generator
+# 🎨 AI Image Generator

-    Generate stunning AI-powered images from text prompts using state-of-the-art models.
-Choose your model, aspect ratio, and watch your imagination come to life.
+    > "Generate stunning AI-powered images from text prompts using state-of-the-art models.
+Choose your model, aspect ratio, and watch your imagination come to life."

 Highlights